 And how’s this for grumpy: What’s with the marathons, 10Ks, and other runs in the central streets of Austin?
-Many times of day, negotiating Austin streets is difficult because our streets and thoroughfares were designed for a much smaller population and have failed to keep pace with growth.
-Add to our transportation woes, the lack of a true mass transit option.
+Many times of day, negotiating Austin streets is arduous because our streets and thoroughfares were designed for a much smaller population and have failed to keep pace with growth.
+Add to that issue the lack of a true mass transit option.
 But the Austin powers-that-be seem intent on making it even more difficult to get around town.
-On any given weekend, or should I say every other weekend, big swaths of the central city are closed so that sweaty people in gym shorts can run.
+On any given weekend, big swaths of the central city are closed so that sweaty people in gym shorts can run.
 Run on streets designed for cars.
 Run by buildings they do not intend to visit.
-Run by residences that the owners can not leave or access for hours.
+Run by residences that the owners cannot leave or access for hours.
 Run by stores where they do not intend to shop.

 And not far behind these running events are the festivals.
-Austin has its traditional local events like the Zilker Kite festival, Zilker Garden festival, Fun Fest, Eeyore’s Birthday, etc. But forget “local!”
+Austin has its traditional local events like the Zilker Kite festival, Zilker Garden festival, Fun Fest, Eeyore’s Birthday, etc. But local is so yesterday.
 Austin is fast becoming a festival mecca for the country, if not the world.
-Why are we promoting this???
-Why invite 50,000 or so people to come live with us for a week or two despite the City’s inability to move the existing population around?
+Why are we promoting this??
+Why invite 50,000 or so people to come live with us for a week or two despite the City’s inability to move the regular population around?
 And it’s not just these festival weeks.
 Too many folks who come for a week decide to move there because they come from somewhere really bad or they are deluded into thinking they will be able to park their cars somewhere downtown.
 Austin is already adding population at the rate of about 4,500 a month, making it the city with the second highest growth rate in the nation.
 So, are we vying for Number 1?
 Why don’t we leave this Number 1 thing to the UT football teams?
 It’s worked out so well for them.